awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/ml-model-package-images.md

 # Model package images<a name="ml-model-package-images"></a>

- A SageMaker model package is a pre\-trained model that makes predictions and does not require any further training by the buyer\.
+ An Amazon SageMakerSageMaker model package is a pre\-trained model that makes predictions and does not require any further training by the buyer\.

  A model package includes the following components:
 +  An inference image stored in [Amazon Elastic Container Registry](http://aws.amazon.com/ecr/) \(Amazon ECR\)